strarsis/percentage-encode-char/README.md

 percentage-encode-char
 ----------------------
 #### char
-The char to be percentage encoded.
+The character to be percentage encoded.